thehapyone/KST-Ventilator-2.0b/README.md

  ### Connection
  The below image shows the device connection and interfaces.

+### Simulation
+ Simulation works by reading data from the PC and process and send the result to the serial port.
+The python script in the PC reads the out plot the result. steps to simulate:
+  1. Adjust the json file to the desired level
+  2. Run the motorDataGenerator.py to update the values
+  3. Programme the arduino
+  4. Run the script plotter.py to see the target, reading and the output

  ### Changelogs
  Here is a summary of the development change history -